Son Of A Preacher Man Chords | Dusty Springfield Guitar Lesson

 In the course, we use play-along TAB loops to practise this and all other sections.

-After the re–intro, we play a verse and chorus again before we find a middle 8 in the new key of A. We start on chord IV, like this:
+After the re-intro, we play another verse and chorus before moving to a middle 8 in the new key of A. We start on IV, like this:

 | D (Db) | D (Ab) | A A6 A (Ab) | A A6 A (Bb) |